SepKfr/starburst_intern/README.md

 4. The coordinator has a host name such as *starburst.example.com*, or IP address

 ## AWS CLI
+1. You need aws cli to move the datasets that you want to perform data analysis on to S3 bucket in your aws account
+2. Download and install [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) compatible to your operating system
 ## Upload to S3 Bucket
 ## Install Trino CLI
 ## Create Schema and Table in S3 Bucket